-One of the most attractive autumn events in the Czech Republic is the harvest of the Trebon fishponds and each year, a traditional “fishing out” is organised by Fishery Trebon, who own and manage many of the fishponds.
-The Carp Fishermen of the Trebon Ponds use the traditional centuries old way of catching the local carp, the way it’s been done for hundreds of years.
+One of the most attractive autumn events in the Czech Republic is the harvest of the Trebon fishponds, and each year, a traditional “fishing out” is organized by Fishery Trebon, which owns and manages many of the fishponds.
+The Carp Fishermen of the Trebon Ponds use the traditional centuries-old way of catching the local carp, the way it’s been done for hundreds of years.

 Each year, they announce the dates for the harvest of selected fishponds.
-This is a traditional local event, where can you see the work of professional fishermen, buy a fresh carp and taste a traditional Czech specialty – fried breaded carp.
+This is a traditional local event, where you can see the work of professional fishermen, buy fresh carp, and taste a traditional Czech specialty – fried breaded carp.

 The largest complex of fishponds in the Czech Republic is situated in the Trebon Basin, in the UNESCO Biosphere Reserve.

-The whole Trebon Region (Třeboňsko) is connected to a long tradition of freshwater fish farming.
-In fact, the history of Trebon dates back to the 12th century, when a small settlement was developed on the trade route between the South Bohemian towns of Ceské Budejovice and Jindrichuv Hradec.
+The Trebon Region (Třeboňsko) is connected to a long tradition of freshwater fish farming.
+The history of Trebon dates back to the 12th century when a small settlement was developed on the trade route between the South Bohemian towns of Ceské Budejovice and Jindrichuv Hradec.

-The original landscape around the town of Trebon was covered in marshlands and large forests.
+The original landscape around Trebon was covered in marshlands and large forests.

-In 1366, the town and the surroundings lands became the property of a significant noble family, the Rožmberks.
-The Rožmberks started the long-term tradition of fish farming in the Trebon Basin, when they supported the construction of fish ponds and artificial canals.
+In 1366, the town and the surrounding lands became the property of a significant noble family, the Rožmberks.
+The Rožmberks started the long-term tradition of fish farming in the Trebon Basin when they supported the construction of fish ponds and artificial canals.

-These sophisticated systems of waterworks transformed the barely habitable landscape into a prosperous region.
+These sophisticated waterworks systems transformed the barely habitable landscape into a prosperous region.
 The fish farming industry in the Trebon Basin experienced its greatest period of growth in the 16th century.

 Most of the Trebon fishponds were built in the 16th century (by Rožmberks).
-Today there are 460 fishponds, which are used for breeding freshwater fish, especially a Czech favorite, carp.
+Today, there are 460 fishponds used for breeding freshwater fish, especially carp, a Czech favorite.